The Utrecht Bioinformatics Center performs Life Science research using big data analysis on DNA, genes, proteins and cells

 Our community brings together a large number of internationally leading research groups with a strong bioinformatics component within Utrecht University, University Medical Center Utrecht, Hubrecht Institute, Princess Máxima Center for Pediatric Oncology and Westerdijk Fungal Biodiversity Institute.
 We share expertise and discuss scientific ideas to realise projects ranging from understanding the worldwide difference in the human genome to discovering new viruses.

 The UBC coordinates bioinformatics education activities at Utrecht Science Park including internships, summer schools, as well as bachelor, master and PhD courses.
 Courses range from general introductory courses to highly specialized courses on evolutionary bioinformatics or advanced data integration.
-The Master’s programme Bioinformatics and Biocomplexity starts per September 2020 and is open for admission now.
+The Master’s programme Bioinformatics and Biocomplexity started since September 2020.

 We coordinate and promote essential infrastructure needed for cutting-edge bioinformatics research, for example a High Performance Computing (HPC) facility.
 Besides coordinating a HPC facility, we also actively investigate new possibilities and coordinating activities aimed at providing better storage and network infrastructure.